AdaCore/RecordFlux/doc/language_reference/language_reference.rst

     * Calls [§S-E-AT-O-CL]
     * Conversions [§S-E-AT-O-CV]

-The Head attribute allows to get the first element of a sequence.
+The Head attribute returns the first element of a sequence.

 ..
     Head attribute [§S-E-AT-H]